elieberson/MainInfo-Widget/README.md

 There are two methods for setting this up:

 ### Easy Way ###
-1. Run the "MainInfo_1.3.1.rmskin" file.
+1. Run the "MainInfo_x.x.x.rmskin" file.
 This will load everything and set the necessary parameters.
 This will load the "white" version.
 If the "colored" version is desired, follow the next steps.

 ### Harder Way ###
 1. Move this folder with the rest of the skins in Rainmaker.
 Will probably be under "C:\Users\<user>\Documents\Rainmeter\Skins"